 - The site is fully contained within the view.

-Click on preview and the area calculation will be added next to the preview image.
+3. Click on ‘Preview Image’ and the area calculation will be displayed alongside the preview image.

-Watch a quick tutorial on how to calculate shadows area.
+A quick video tutorial on how to calculate shadows area is available here: